Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

          - (a) print a user notification about the config file not being up-to-date
          - (b) run a 3-way merge utility attempting to merge the files if it fails revert back.

+## Output versions to *.cprj

+The ProjMgr should always generate *.cprj files that contain version information about the used software packs.

 ## CMSIS-Zone Integration